How are passwords stored?

 Security, Privacy & Data Protection

-Your password is never stored in plain text - it is securely hashed using battle-tested cryptographic standards built into ASP.NET Core Identity.
+Your password is never stored in plain text.
+We use strong, industry-standard cryptographic hashing built into ASP.NET Core Identity to protect your credentials.

-• PBKDF2 (Password-Based Key Derivation Function 2) — a widely trusted algorithm used by banks and enterprise apps
+• Industry-Standard Hashing: Uses PBKDF2 (Password-Based Key Derivation Function 2), a widely trusted algorithm recommended for secure password storage.

 Was this helpful?